-In the last decade, Colombia - a key U.S. ally in South America - has made significant strides in reasserting government control over much of its territory, combating drug trafficking and terrorist activities by illegally armed groups, and reducing poverty and inequality.
-Since the development of Plan Colombia in 1999, the Colombian government, with significant U.S. support, has stepped up its counternarcotics and security efforts.
-Congress has provided more than \$6 billion to support Plan Colombia from FY2000 through FY2008.
-Since 2002, Congress has granted the State Department expanded authority to use counternarcotics funds for a unified campaign to fight both drug trafficking and terrorist organizations in Colombia.
-The three main armed groups in Colombia are the Revolutionary Armed Forces of Colombia (FARC), the National Liberation Army (ELN), and the United Self-Defense Forces of Colombia (AUC) paramilitaries.
-All three participate in drug trafficking and have been designated foreign terrorist organizations by the State Department.
+In the last decade, Colombia-a key U.S. ally in South America-has made significant progress in reasserting government control over much of its territory, combating drug trafficking and terrorist activities by illegally armed groups, and reducing poverty.
+Since the development of Plan Colombia in 1999, the Colombian government, with substantial U.S. support, has stepped up its counternarcotics and security efforts.
+Congress has provided more than \$6 billion to support Colombia from FY2000 through FY2008.
+Proponents of the current U.S. policy towards Colombia point to the inroads that have been made in improving security conditions and in weakening the Revolutionary Armed Forces of Colombia (FARC).
+Critics argue that, despite these security improvements, U.S. policy has not rigorously promoted human rights, provided for sustainable economic alternatives for drug crop farmers, or reduced the amount of drugs available in the United States.